dmitri-tikhomirov/fallout-2-adjustments/readme.md

   - Prevents a party member's barter skill replacing the player's barter skill.
   - Prevents a party member's outdoorsman skill replacing the player's outdoorsman skill.
 - Armor penalty.
   - Heavy armor penalizes sneak skill, by a percentage, depending on armor weight.
 All kinds of leather armor are light enough for a 0% penalty.
 The heaviest armor in the game = 100% penalty (meaning sneak becomes 0).
-You won't be able to equip armor while in sneak mode.
+You won't be able to put on armor while in sneak mode.
+  - To see the current penalty, open the character screen while in sneak mode.
+Once you do this, a text message will be added.
 - Settings transfer.
   - Disabled by default.
 A tool to help you automatically transfer settings between old and new `.ini` files.
 Useful when updating mods if you have a lot of custom settings.